erickmerchant/handcraft/README.md

 ### _element/\*.js_

 Every module in the element directory adds a method to the `Element` prototype.
 Import the file to add the method.
-They don't export anything.
 For instance to use `styles(styles)` import `element/styles.js`.

 #### element.prop(key, value)